Joseph’s family tree

 - 1:25 Joseph didn’t have sexual relations with Mary until after she gave birth to her son.
 They named the boy Jesus.

 Matthew more literally describes Jesus as the “son of Abraham” and the “son of David.”
 Scholars say Matthew did this to link Jesus to the promises God made to Abraham and David.
 This links Jesus to the blessings God promises to the descendants of Abraham, including: “All families on the planet will be better off because of you and your family.
 You are going to make this world a better place” (Genesis 12:3).
 By Jesus’s time, “son of David” had become a code phrase to describe the Messiah—a leader the Jews hoped would free Israel from Roman occupiers and restore Israel as an independent nation.

 Abraham had many sons by several wives.
 His first son was Ishmael, born to a slave named Hagar (Genesis 16:15).
-But Matthew zeros in on Isaac because the promise of blessing that God makes to Abraham will pass along to Isaac’s family and then to the descendants of his son Judah.
-Judah’s dozen sons produced extended families that became known as the 12 tribes of Israel.
+But Matthew zeros in on Isaac because the promise of blessing that God makes to Abraham will pass along to Isaac’s family and then to the descendants of his son Jacob, also known as Israel, whose dozen sons produced extended families that became known as the 12 tribes of Israel.